themap/themap/docs/introduction.md

 ## Authorization

 Since this python package is wrapper around the TheMap APIs.
 TheMap APIs are secure APIs and it needs authorization to interact with.
 If you don't have TheMap account, you can signup [here](https://themap.net/auth/signup) and set your credentials.
-Once you have you credentials you can generate your toke using following function.
+Once you have you credentials you can generate your token using following function.

-    token = themap.common.get_token()
+    themap.common.init_session()

-This token is something you need to pass when you call any themap package function.
+Ideally this would be first line of your script and it will persist your token until script is running.
+After you initialize the session, you need not to woory about authorization until your script is complete.

 ## Modules